 goods.

-to crack my egg shell top.
+| K. graciously took a picture of me trying to crack my egg shell top.
 A chef was teaching

 watchers how to prepare eggs in their